x444556/SecMail/README.md

   - **Your antivirus program may incorrectly mark the client as a virus.
 You can ignore this (depending on which antivirus you are using, you may have to manually allow the client before using it!).**
   - **The source code may not be complete!
 Parts may be shortened, outdated or will only be published in the future.**

-The size of attachments is limited to 32 mib.
+The size of each attachment is limited to 32 mib and the total size of all attachments can not exceed 128 mib.

 If you have any questions or problems, open an issue on Github or write a message to ":Support".